50 Interesting & Fun Facts About Arizona State You Should Know

 A Cactus Wren, Arizona's state bird, resting on top of a Saguaro cactus

-Arizona's official state bird is the cactus wren
+Arizona's official state bird is the Cactus wren

 If you're looking for a list of Arizona state symbols, don't forget about its state bird.
-The cactus wren is native to the area and became a symbol for the state in 1931.
+The Cactus wren is native to the area and became a symbol for the state in 1931.

 Interesting Facts About Arizona